-As a functional aging specialist, I am frequently asked ‘What exactly IS functional training?”
+As a Certified Functional Aging Specialist, I am frequently asked ‘What exactly IS functional training?”
 The answer is, it depends.
 The phrase Functional Training is getting tossed around a lot lately.
 And in general, it refers to any exercise that translates to real life.
 Something that directly improves our ability to do the movements we need and want to do in our daily life.
 This can be a bit vague because what is “functional” will be different for everybody.

 Although, when you work with older adults, as I do, it can quickly become very specific.